 - the legal and ethical obligations of a financial mentor.
 The important laws and rules that apply to us all as volunteers and ‘employees’ of a budget service.

-It is expected that this module will take three hours to complete.
-If you have any questions regarding the content of this module or the course, please contact your tutor.
+It is expected that this module will take three to five hours to complete depending on your individual pace and which topics you find challenging.
+If you have any questions regarding the content of this module or the course, please contact your facilitator.